ejahns/brine/README.md

 ## Intentions

-brine is intended to produce a object representation of a Gherkin `.feature` file consistent the implementation provided by [cucumber/gherkin](https://github.com/cucumber/gherkin), with the exception brine allows tags to include spaces, but does not allow multiple tags on the same line.
+brine is intended to produce a object representation of a Gherkin `.feature` file consistent with the implementation provided by [cucumber/gherkin](https://github.com/cucumber/gherkin), with the exception that brine allows tags to include spaces. brine also enforces some additional rules, namely:
+* Only one tag is allowed per line
+* A Feature must contain at least one Scenario/Scenario Outline
+* An examples table must contain at least one data row (i.e. only a header row is not allowed)

 brine uses a slightly simplified grammar for Gherkin that produces a simplified object model.
 Additionally, brine produces a single object (`Feature`) that captures all known information about a `.feature`, including